anicholakos/complete_fxos_tutorial/source/episode01.rst

 ------------------------

-Chances are that if you are web developer, you know everything there is to building Firefox OS Apps.
-Use all the tools/frameworks that the Web provides and it should work well.
+Chances are that if you are web developer, you know everything there is to building Firefox OS apps.
+Use all the tools/frameworks that the web provides and it should work well.
 Remember these are days of infancy for Firefox OS, so do expect hiccups along the way.